Robotic-Decision-Making-Lab/auv_controllers/auv_control_demos/individual_controller/README.md

    integral_sliding_mode_controller[velocity_controllers/IntegralSlidingModeController] active
    ```

-3. Verify that the hardware interfaces have been properly loaded by opening
+3. Check that the hardware interfaces have been properly loaded by opening
-   another terminal and executing the following command:
+   another terminal and running the following command:

    ```bash
    ros2 control list_hardware_interfaces